B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 actual val Colors.BLACK: Color get() = Color(0, 0, 0)
 ```

-We've also added the `actual` declarations for the `Colors.BLACK` property
+We've added the `actual` declarations for the `Colors.BLACK` property
 and for the `Colors.newColor` function.
-That should be enough to fix the compilation of the `jsMain` source set.
+This should be enough to fix the compilation of the `jsMain` source set.
 Now it is
-time to support rendering to HTML Canvas
+time to support rendering to the HTML Canvas.

 ## Adding Canvas Support

 Let's add the implementation code to render images into the HTML Canvas.
 We'll need
-to create the `src/jsMain/kotlin/canvas.kt` file with the following contents
+to create a `src/jsMain/kotlin/canvas.kt` file with the following contents
 ```kotlin
 fun renderToCanvas(canvas : HTMLCanvasElement, action: (FractalImage) -> Unit) {
   val ctx = canvas.getContext("2d") as CanvasRenderingContext2D